Vaccine Update: Aged 23 or over, or turning 23 before 1 July 2021? Book your jab NOW

 Can I have the vaccine if I am of childbearing age, pregnant or breastfeeding?
 (Updated 16 April 2021)

 There’s no evidence the COVID-19 vaccine is unsafe if you’re pregnant or breastfeeding.
-The JCVI has advised that pregnant women should be offered the COVID-19 vaccine at the same time as the rest of the population, based on their age and clinical risk group.
+The JCVI has advised that pregnant women and women who are breastfeeding should be offered the COVID-19 vaccine at the same time as the rest of the population, based on their age and clinical risk group.
 There have been no specific safety concerns identified with any brand of coronavirus (COVID-19) vaccines in relation to pregnancy.

 Real-world data from the United States shows that around 90,000 pregnant women have been vaccinated, mainly with mRNA vaccines including Pfizer-BioNTech and Moderna, without any safety concerns being raised.
 Based on this data, the JCVI advises that it’s preferable for pregnant women in the UK to be offered the Pfizer-BioNTech or Moderna vaccines where available.
 There is no evidence to suggest that other vaccines are unsafe for pregnant women, but more research is needed.